-Independent management committees operate the JVs at which we have a non-controlling interest.
-Along with our JV partners, we are active participants in these committees and we use our role to influence them to adopt appropriate operational and governance standards that reflect those of Glencore and the other JV partners.
+Independent management teams operate our non-controlled JVs.
+Along with our JV partners, we participate in board shareholder committees that take key strategic decisions and we use this participation to influence the independent management teams to adopt appropriate operational and governance standards that reflect those of Glencore and the other JV partners.

 We develop constructive relationships with the national, regional and local governments of our host countries, and maintain regular dialogue with them.

 We may do this individually, collectively with other organisations, or as part of an industry association.
 Regular contact allows us to plan for regulatory changes and better react to them.

 We foster public dialogue and contribute to the development of sound laws and regulations in areas that affect our business.
 In all dealings with governments, we work to the highest ethical standards.

 We engage with regulators at all levels of government through regular meetings, audits and site visits.
 Our operations engage with regulators on topics that included mine expansion permits, site-specific environmental regulations and demonstrating compliance with applicable laws and regulations.

 As we rely on the application and assurance of our own HSEC management framework, we do not insist that our assets undergo third party ISO 14001 or OHSAS 18001 certiﬁcation and we do not use external certiﬁcation as an indicator of performance.